Hao-Zou-lab/DECEPTICON/README.md

 `RUNpath` is the path where the above files (“signature_matrix”, “cibersort.R”, “DOCKER_codes.R”, etc.) are stored.

-`path` is the path where all results are stored, i.e. “./RUNpath/res”

 `light` set TRUE for light version of DECEPTICON, running time reduced.

 `custom.signature` set TRUE for custom signature matrix.